 Rather than pouring huge amounts of concrete accompanied by a large excavation project, the foundation for pole buildings are the holes that are drilled using a power auger, with posts on footers, and dirt or concrete backfill.

-Properly engineered pole buildings often include wider truss spacing when compared to stick built structures.
+Truss Spacing – Properly engineered pole buildings often include wider truss spacing when compared to stick-built structures.
 With proper truss design, bracing, and connection details, trusses can span 4′ and further and support heavy snow loads and high wind gust conditions.
 The cost savings for open span buildings is significant.

-Rather than waste a prime location for your new building because of excavation issues, instead build a pole building in a less desirable area since site contours are in some cases acceptable for post-frame construction.
+Rather than waste a prime location for your new building because of excavation issues, instead, build a pole building in a less desirable area since site contours are in some cases acceptable for post-frame construction.

-Posts and a header system support the weight of the building while 2×4 girts on 24” centers provide a framework to which plywood or painted steel can be attached.
+Framing – Posts and a header system support the weight of the building while 2×4 girts on 24” centers provide a framework to which plywood or painted steel can be attached.

-Post frame buildings have fewer thermal breaks than conventional construction.
+Energy Efficiency – Post-frame buildings have fewer thermal breaks than conventional construction.
 Pole buildings with posts on 8′ or greater centers can be insulated better than a stick frame building with studs 16″ on center.

-A properly designed and constructed pole building can handle weather that would destroy conventional structures.
+Structural Stability – A properly designed and constructed pole building can handle weather that would destroy conventional structures.
 A post embedded in the earth transmits lateral forces (wind loading) on the walls directly into the ground.

 Structures supported by poles do not tend to collapse during a fire like the conventional wood framing on foundations do.

-Post frame construction is ideal for dozens of building types including:
+Versatility – Post-frame construction is ideal for dozens of building types including: